tkunstek/serverless-authentication-boilerplate/README.md

 In step 6, you may also want to enable 'serverless-plugin-autoprune', it is a nice plugin that removes old lambda function versions from AWS.

 You need to deploy the API by hand in AWS console after the changes.

+### Use with existing project

+If you wish to add authentication functions to an existing project, you can download [dist/authentication.zip](dist/authentication.zip) which contains authentication folder files.
+Then extract files to your project and run `npm install` in that directory.

 ## Set up Authentication Provider Application Settings